 The North Shore Challenge

 To promote a standard of excellence in fine art photography, the NSPC held its first North Shore Challenge in 1985 against the Burnaby Photographic Club, with the NSPC taking top honours.
 Next year’s Challenge saw 7 clubs entered.
-The Challenge grew
+The Challenge grew exponentially each year.

 A large projection screen and top of the line professional projector were supplied by Lens and Shutter.
 Lens and Shutter also duplicated, free of charge, all of the winning slides, which were then sent to the participating B.C. clubs.
 In 2005, the North Shore Challenge moved from its previous locations of Capilano College and Centennial Theatre to the Kay Meek Centre, and in 2007 changed to a digital format.